Code example guidelines

 If you are looking for guidelines to follow when writing your code examples, you have come to the right place.
-The biggest advantage to adhering to these guidelines is that it will foster consistency across our samples and demos on MDN, which increases readability and comprehension overall.
+The biggest advantage of adhering to these guidelines is that it will foster consistency across our samples and demos on MDN, which increases readability and comprehension.

-Note: If you want advice on the styling of code as it appears on an MDN article, rather than the code content, see our Writing style guide.
+Note: If you want advice on the styling of code as it appears in an MDN article, rather than the code content, see our Writing style guide.

 Code samples need to be: